smithblack-0/jax_act_controller/docs/roadmap.md

 # Setup

 Setting up an ACT instance should be flexible.
 To ensure compatible with jax scripting all shapes must be defined during setup.

-* Shapes like
-* Force initialization
-*
+We must ensure that happens somehow.

+Initialization will have to cover the shape of the probabilities - the batch like shape - and the shapes of the accumulators.

+Setup should be able to "resume" a previous ACT section, meaning that the user can provide previous accumulators, probabilities, and residuals.

+## main shape

+The main shape will have to match for all probabilities and tensors.
+It is also the shape the probability accumulators will be found in

+##

 # ACTController